atlarge-research/measuring-the-metaverse/experiments/headset-cable/README.md

 # Description

-Jesse plays Crab Rave on the Meta Quest at home.
+Jesse plays Crab Rave on the Meta Quest at home, but some metric collection failed.
+See the different values on the horizontal axis for the different plots\!

 # Results